Geocaching: NaviCache

 Navicache.com started as a regional listing service in 2001.
 While many of the website's listings have been posted to other sites, it also offers unique listings.
 The website lists nearly any type of geocache and does not charge to access any of the caches listed in its database.
 All submissions are reviewed and approved.
 In 2012 it was announced that Navicache was under transition to new owners, who said they "plan to develop a site that geocachers want, with rules that geocachers think are suitable.
-Geocaching.com and OX are both backed by large enterprises, and while that means they have more funding and people, we're a much smaller team – so our advantage is the ability to be dynamic and listen to the users.".
+Geocaching.com and OX are both backed by large enterprises, and while that means they have more funding and people, we're a much smaller team – so our advantage is the ability to be dynamic and listen to the users."
 However, as of 2021 the site is mostly dormant, and the most recent cache listing is from 2014.

 TerraCaching

-Terracaching.com seeks to provide high-quality caches made so by the difficulty of the hide or from the quality of the location.
+Terracaching.com aims to provide high-quality caches made so by the difficulty of the hide or from the quality of the location.
 Membership is managed through a sponsorship system, and each cache is under continual peer review from other members.
 Terracaching.com embraces virtual caches alongside traditional or multi-stage caches and includes many locationless caches among the thousands of caches in its database.
 It is increasingly attracting members who like the point system.
 In Europe, TerraCaching is supported by Terracaching.eu.
 This site is translated in different European languages, has an extended FAQ and extra supporting tools for TerraCaching.
 TerraCaching strongly discourages caches that are listed on other sites (so-called double-listing).

 Extremcaching

 Extremcaching is a German private database for alternative geocaches with a focus on T5 / climbing caches, night caches, and lost place caches.
-For extreme caching all you need is an extreme caching account and a GPS device with coordinates or a GPS-enabled smartphone with geocaching or outdoor navigation software, e.g. c:geo.